 The oldest and certainly the most ornate place of worship in the North, this tiny cathedral crowns a bluff overlooking the Mackenzie River in Fort Good Hope.
-Built starting in 1865 by Oblate missionaries – including the famed Father Émile Petitot – the church from the outside is whitewashed, steep-roofed, plain and stately.
+Construction started in 1865 by Oblate missionaries – including the famed Father Émile Petitot – and the church from the outside is whitewashed, steep-roofed, plain and stately.
 The inside, however, glows with elaborate frescoes: The vaulted ceiling depicts a Northern winter’s night sky while Christian imagery is intermixed with depictions of local plants and wildlife.
 Today, though a National Historic Site, it still hosts regular services.

 Towering 400 metres above Tulita, sacred Bear Rock is said to be where Yamoria, the great law-giver of Dene lore, confronted a gang of giant beavers that had been drowning hunters.
 Yamoria killed three of the beavers and draped their vast pelts on Bear Rock – forming three dark ovals that distinguish the mountain to this day.
 Hikers can follow a trail to the summit of the peak, where they'll find a scenic lookout.